Skip to main content

 Franchise vs. Independent: Quick Reference

-Alongside HB 3533's bond increase, the 87th Legislature passed HB 3927 to crack down on temporary tag fraud — one of the biggest enforcement issues in Texas auto dealing.
-The two laws work together: higher bonds provide more consumer recovery, while tag limits reduce fraud opportunities.
+Alongside HB 3533's bond increase, the 87th Legislature passed HB 3927 (2021) to crack down on temporary tag fraud by capping how many paper tags a dealer could obtain.
+The Legislature then finished the job: HB 718 (2023) eliminated paper temporary tags entirely effective July 1, 2025, replacing them with dealer-issued metal license plates.
+The laws work together with the bond: higher bonds provide more consumer recovery, while plate controls reduce fraud opportunities.

 Bond Claim Triggers